struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Experiments

+In this study, we aim to preserve the global structural information in network embedding.
 Fig.~\ref{fig:toy} shows the learned node representations by different methods.
 For shared parameters in all methods, we use the same settings by default: representation dimension: 2, number of walks per node: 20, walk length: 80, skipgram window size: 5.
 For \textit{node2vec}, we set $p = 1$ and $q = 2$.
-For \textit{struc2gauss}, number of walks per node is 20 and number of positive/negative nodes per node is 5.
-It can be observed that DeepWalk, LINE and GraRep fail to capture the global structural information.
-However, DeepWalk is capable to capture the local structural information since nodes are separated into two parts corresponding to the two communities shown in Fig.~\ref{fig:exp}.
-It has been stated that \textit{node2vec} can capture the structural equivalence but the visualization shows that it still captures the local structural information similar to DeepWalk. \textit{struc2vec} can solve this problem to some extent.
+For \textit{graph2gauss} and \textit{struc2gauss}, the number of walks per node is 20 and the number of positive/negative nodes per node is 5.
+The constraint for means $C$ is 2 and constraints for covariances $c_{min}$ and $c_{max}$ are 0.5 and 2, respectively.
+From the visualization results, it can be observed that: \begin{itemize} \item Our proposed \textit{struc2gauss} outperforms all other methods.
+Both diagonal and spherical covariances can separate nodes based on global structural information and \textit{struc2gauss} with spherical covariances performs better than diagonal covariances since it can recognize \textit{star} and \textit{bridge} nodes better. \item Methods aim to capture the global structural information performs better than random walk sampling based methods.
+For example, \textit{struc2vec} can solve this problem to some extent.
 However, there is overlap between node 6 and 9.
-Our proposed \textit{struc2gauss} outperforms all other methods.
-Both diagonal and spherical covariances can separate nodes based on global structural information and \textit{struc2gauss} with spherical covariances performs better than diagonal covariances since it can recognize \textit{star} and \textit{bridge} nodes better.
+It has been stated that \textit{node2vec} can capture the structural equivalence but the visualization shows that it still captures the local structural information similar to DeepWalk. \item DeepWalk, LINE and \textit{graph2gauss} fail to capture the global structural information because these methods are based on random walk which only captures the local community structures.
+DeepWalk is capable to capture the local structural information since nodes are separated into two parts corresponding to the two communities shown in Fig.~\ref{fig:exp}. \end{itemize}